Festival Napa Valley: Events

 The Arts for All Gala takes place the first Sunday of the festival's summer season every July.
 The evening features an alfresco dinner, live performances, and surprise guests, and culminates in a charity wine auction featuring one-of-a-kind lifestyle experiences.
 The 2017 Arts for All Gala, held at HALL Napa Valley, raised a record $2.5 million, placing it among the most successful charity wine auctions in the United States.
 Proceeds from the event provide free and affordable access to festival performances and support public school arts education programs in Napa County, scholarships for emerging musicians, and the festival's tuition-free Blackburn Music Academy.

-In 2014 the festival presented a tribute to Sophia Loren at Far Niente.
+In 2014, the festival presented a tribute to Sophia Loren at Far Niente.
 Loren's son, Carlo Ponti, debuted the Los Angeles Virtuosi Orchestra, an ensemble devoted to the advocacy and support of music education.
 Whoopi Goldberg emceed the tribute for 400 guests, which included Robert Redford, Francis Ford Coppola and former Speaker of the House Newt Gingrich.
 Robert De Niro and Former President Bill Clinton sent in tributes via video.

-In 2016 the festival presented a tribute to Margrit Mondavi, also at Far Niente.
+In 2016, the festival presented a tribute to Margrit Mondavi, also at Far Niente.
 Jazz musician Dave Koz and vocalist Monica Mancini performed.
 Notable guests included Sophia Loren and Lidia Bastianich.
 Among those celebrating Ms. Mondavi in person or by video were Beth Nickel, Maria Manetti Shrem, Francis Ford Coppola, Thomas Keller, Jacques Pepin, Boz Scaggs, Piero Antinori, and Lamberto Frescobaldi.
 The tribute was one of Margrit Mondavi's last public appearances and she died less than six weeks later.

 In 2018, the festival feted its Founding Chair Darioush Khaledi and his wife Shahpar, culminating in a private concert and dinner featuring Sarah Chang and Aldo Lopez-Gavilan, hosted by Jeff and Valerie Gargiulo at Gargiulo Vineyards.

-2020 saw the festival go virtual caused by the COVID-19 pandemic.

 In 2021, the festival returned to live programming with a full schedule running from July 16–25, 2021.